Kekenodontidae

 Kekenodontidae is an extinct family of non-neocete pelagicetes from the Late Oligocene (Chattian) epoch of New Zealand.

+Taxonomy

 Although at times classified as basal mysticetes or basal odontocetes, recent cladistic analyses demonstrate that kekenodontids are phylogenetically intermediate between basilosaurids and neocetes.

+Palaeobiology

+Palaeoecology

+Isotopic study has found that the δ^{13}C values of kekenodontids were unusually low, suggesting that they fed mainly on prey belonging to low trophic levels.